 We would recommend that you advertise apprenticeship roles on your own website and follow the usual recruitment process and channels that you would for any other vacancy.

 We build an extensive database of more than 2,000 potential apprentice candidates each year, who register through our website, at our open evenings or at school or college events: our dedicated liaison officer speaks to over 4,500 young people about Degree Apprenticeships annually.
 We will advertise your vacancies through e-bulletins to our candidate database, and through our social media pages.

 We will also support you to list your vacancy on the National Apprenticeship Service website, the most widely used portal for apprenticeships nationwide.

-Our Apprenticeship Open Evenings, which are run approximately four times per year, provide employers with a great opportunity to make direct connections with potential candidates.
+Our Apprenticeship open evenings, which are run approximately three times per year, provide employers with a great opportunity to make direct connections with potential candidates.
 The exhibition at our open evening is a lively space, where interested applicants will be looking for information about you as an employer and your roles.

 Apprenticeships are a fantastic way to open up new entry routes into organisations and a positive channel for increasing the diversity of a workforce.
 Therefore, we would expect employers to demonstrate a commitment to equal opportunities throughout their recruitment process and during the apprentices period of employment.

 The University provides a half-day training workshop for managers and mentors of apprentices to help them effectively guide an apprentices development and prepare a toolkit for managing common workplace scenarios.